rticommunity/rticonnextdds-connector-cs/README.md

 ## Compatibility

 We use P/Invoke technology to call the native functions.
-The library targets .NET Standard 1.1 and.NET Framework 3.5, so it's compatible with most .NET implementations like .NET Core, .NET Framework, and Mono (including Xamarin and Unity).
-It has been tested on Windows, Linux, Mac OS and Android.
+The library targets .NET Standard 1.1 and .NET Framework 3.5, so it's compatible with most .NET implementations like .NET Core, .NET Framework, and Mono (including Xamarin and Unity).
+It has been tested on Windows, Linux, Mac OS, and Android.

 ### Native libraries